 - Signed-over registration from previous owner

-- Notarized Affidavit of Ownership (i.e. Section 3 of the Certified Watercraft Registration Application, which is notarized)
+- Notarized Affidavit of Ownership (i.e. Section 3 of the Certified Watercraft Registration Application that is notarized)

 Detailed Boat Information